v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 * The special type `any' allows writing a single filter that applies to all object types.

-* The section `pattern' is the text pattern that is matched against the objects' names.
+* The `pattern' section is the text pattern matched against the objects' names.

-* The section `mode' is the way the pattern is matched.
-This one accepts two values:
+* The `mode' section defines how the pattern is matched.
+It accepts two values:

-> `wildcard' causes the pattern to be used as a wildcard string while matching objects' names.
+> `wildcard' treats the pattern as a wildcard string when matching object names.

-> `regexp' causes the pattern to be treated as a Perl-like regular expression while matching objects' names.
+> `regexp' treats the pattern as a Perl-like regular expression when matching object names.

-* The option --force-children takes effect only when used with --only-matching and will avoid discarding children of matched tables.
+* The option --force-children takes effect only when used with --only-matching and prevents discarding children of matched tables.

-Other tables eventually imported that are dependencies of the matched objects will have their children discarded.
+Other tables imported as dependencies of matched objects will have their children discarded.

-The comma-separated list of table children objects accepts the values:
+The comma-separated list of table children objects accepts these values:

 > constraint, index, policy, rule, trigger

-> Use the special keyword `all' to force all children objects.
+> Use the special keyword `all' to include all children objects.

-* NOTES: all comparisons during the filtering process are case-insensitive.
+* NOTE: All comparisons during filtering are case-insensitive.

-Using the filtering options may cause the importing of additional objects due to the automatic dependency resolution.
+Using filtering options may import additional objects due to automatic dependency resolution.

-** The partial diff operation will always force the options --only-matching and --force-children = all for more reliable results.
+** The partial diff operation always forces the options --only-matching and --force-children = all for more reliable results.

-If only one connection is set, then it will be used to import the input database as well as retrieve the database used in the comparison.
+If only one connection is specified, it will be used for both the input database and the comparison database.

 Operation mode options